Alcohol and Ketosis

 I want you to know that there are ways to help your brain chemistry!
 You do NOT have to suffer from a food addiction or alcohol addiction.
 Alcohol turns into sugar so alcoholics are naturally drawn to sugar once they quite alcohol.
 Sugar (and alcohol) blocks serotonin receptors.
 Leading to more cravings for carbs and alcohol.
 Do you know where serotonin comes from?
 Not the brain…it is the intestinal tract.
 So how can we fix these terrible life-consuming cravings for sugar/alcohol?

-I first recommend something called Bifido bacteria.
-This is a probiotic that you can find in food sources such as kim chi and other naturally fermented veggies.
-But since we don’t eat enough of these foods, I suggest a supplement to increase serotonin.
+I first recommend a quality probiotic.
+A probiotic supplement helps increase serotonin.
 Click HERE to find the one I take daily (my kids also take THIS one).
 70% of our immune system is in our gut.
 This is the best thing for anyone who is depressed or dealing with cravings should take.

 Another helpful nutrient needed to cut those alcohol and sugar cravings is l-glutamine.
 L-glutamine is an amino acid found in protein.
 Human studies that date back to 1957 prove that this amino acid can reduce cravings and the anxiety that accompanies alcohol withdrawal.
 Click HERE to find a quality l-glutamine supplement.
 Other things like Milk Thistle help to cleanse the liver (which governs our moods and how we lose weight… low moods = more cravings).